tiko: Energy aggregation for householders09/10/2019

-We give our clients feedback on our knowledge of their system via an Energy Management System application which allows them to follow and pilot their use of energy.
+We give our clients feedback on our knowledge of their system via an Energy Management System application which allows them to follow and pilot their energy production and consumption.
 This tool gives them tangible evidence of how their behavior affects their energy consumption.

 So this is a system intended for individuals or small companies who are connected to the grid?

 Yes, the majority of our clients are connected to the grid.
-We have set up mini-networks, for example in ski stations, where they have to manage peaks of massive energy consumption when they use the snow cannon.
+We have set up micogrids, for example in ski stations, where they have to manage peaks of massive energy consumption when they use the snow cannon and other appliances.
 But these are an exception.
 Our main market involves working with partners: either suppliers of equipment such as heat pumps, or sonnen, our partner in Germany manufacturing residential batteries, or else energy suppliers.
 With sonnen, we created a virtual power plant which has been supplying control energy to the German grid since last year.